 An On-Call employee is scheduled to work on an intermittent basis for employment periods that do not exceed 89 days of continuous employment at any given time.
 On-call employees are not eligible to participate in employee benefits or insurance plans.

 Appointed Personnel employees of the University include faculty members, administrators, and academic and service professionals who are appointed to serve in the areas of teaching, research, and administrative services.
 Each year, after the University's budget has been approved, the institution distributes notices of appointment to new employees and notices of reappointment to appointed personnel whose contracts are being renewed.

 Administrators include the president of the University and those employees who report to the president who are responsible for planning, organizing, directing, controlling, and evaluating the activities of a major segment of the University.
 Administrative titles include president, provost, vice president, dean, department head, and director.
 Administrative appointments are year-to-year, and administrators are subject to Arizona Board of Regents (ABOR) Policy Manual, chapter 6-101.

-Non-tenure-eligible faculty are those members of the faculty who are not eligible for tenure.
-They have designations such as adjunct, visiting, clinical, or research as part of their titles.
-Other titles are lecturers, initially appointed as such; instructors who are candidates for a degree; and non-tenured individuals who hold part-time faculty appointments.
+Career-track faculty are those members of the faculty who are not eligible for tenure.
+They may have designations such as clinical, or research as part of their titles.
+Other titles are lecturers, initially appointed as such; instructors who are candidates for a degree; visiting faculty; adjunct faculty; and individuals who hold part-time faculty appointments.

 Academic Professionals are non-classified employees involved with research or teaching programs and require professional and intellectual freedom.
 Examples are librarians, cooperative extensionists, scientists, and researchers.
 Appointments may be continuing eligible, continuing, or year-to-year and are subject to Arizona Board of Regents (ABOR) Policy Manual, chapter 6-301.